trinitylake-io/trinitylake/docs/format/overview.md

 ![Overview](overview-example-logical.png)

-This Trinity LakeHouse is a tree of order 3, with the following objects:
+This Trinity Lakehouse is a tree of order 3, with the following objects:

 - Namespace `ns1`
     - Table `table1`